 Dry Eye Drug Pipeline

-This list covers drugs being developed for the US market for Dry Eye Disease, MGD, ocular pain or related ocular surface disease indications.
+This list covers drugs (and some devices) being developed for the US market for Dry Eye Disease, MGD, ocular pain or related ocular surface disease indications.

 We gather this information from clinicaltrials.gov, company websites and press releases.
 We cannot guarantee completeness or accuracy.
 Please contact Dry Eye Foundation if you have newer information to share.